memph1024/swapdex-documentation/docs/what-to-try/treasury.md

 To minimize storage on chain in the same way as any proposal, bounties don't contain contextual information.
 When a user submits a bounty spending proposal, they will probably need to find an off-chain way to explain the proposal (any of the available community forums serve this purpose).
 We will provide a template that can help as a checklist of all needed information for the Council to make an informed decision.

 The bounty has a predetermined duration of 90 days with the possibility of being extended by the curator.
-Aiming to maintain flexibility on the tasks’ curation, the curator will be able to create sub-bounties for more granularity and allocation in the next iteration of the mechanism.
+Aiming to maintain flexibility on the task’s curation, the curator will be able to create sub-bounties for more granularity and allocation in the next iteration of the mechanism.

 ![bounty-process](assets/bounty-process.jpg#center)